 Because of these reasons, I think it’s much easier when you follow an easy plan because you aren’t paying a recurring fee and having to track every bite.
-As a Lactation Counselor, Health Coach and breastfeeding mom myself, that’s why I created the L.E.A.N.
-Mamas program for breastfeeding moms like you.
-I lost over 50 pounds utilizing the exact steps in my program, which is why I put it together.
+As a Lactation Counselor, Health Coach, and breastfeeding mom myself, that’s why I created my Postpartum Weight Loss Program for Breastfeeding Moms.
+I lost over 50 pounds after my son was born, and then again after my daughter was born while breastfeeding both utilizing the exact steps in my program.

 It is an easy program for busy moms, with a 21-day sample meal plan, shopping lists, how-to guide, and bonuses to get you jumpstarted on your weight loss journey.
 You can learn more about this super affordable program by clicking here.

 Since Weight Watchers can be a healthy way to lose weight while breastfeeding, I thought it would be beneficial to share some of the best Weight Watchers that help with lactation.
 You can use the recipes below to jumpstart your Weight Watchers while breastfeeding journey today.

 Recipe #1 – Sheet Pan Salmon with Veggies

 Sheet Pan Salmon with Veggies (makes 4 servings)

 4 cups Cherry Tomatoes Four 5 ounce Salmon Fillets 2 Yellow Bell Peppers (sliced) 4 cups Broccoli (chopped into small florets) 1 cup Red Onion (sliced into chunks) 4 tablespoons Extra Virgin Olive Oil 3 teaspoons Coconut Aminos 1 Navel Orange (zested and juiced) Sea Salt & Black Pepper (to taste)